Inca Archaeology and Community Development Volunteer Projects in Peru

 Inca Project volunteers live in our community house near the town of Huyro.
 The town is located in the province of La Convencion and is a 3 hour journey from our main office in the Sacred Valley.
 This is a breath-taking journey that takes you up to 4300 metres above sea level and then back down to the heat of the cloud forest.
 The town itself is in the Lucumayo Valley and the work we undertake on the project here focuses on archaeology, community work and agriculture.

 Volunteers spend time working alongside Peruvian archaeological experts.
-Zenobio Valencia Garcia is our main archaeologist and is responsible for our new archaeological programme: “Prospection and investigation in the Lucumayo Valley”, approved by the Peruvian Ministry of Culture and running until December 2014.
+Zenobio Valencia Garcia is our main archaeologist and is responsible for our new archaeological programme: “Prospection and investigation in the Lucumayo Valley”, which has been approved by the Peruvian Ministry of Culture.

 After hiking up to the ruins, the work involves exploration of new areas and clearing and preserving the ancient Inca and pre-Inca walls and terracing systems.
 You may even discover some new ruins yourself!
 Volunteers are also involved in mapping the ruins, excavating specific areas, registering finds and placing them in historical contexts in order to better understand the Inca people.
 Another long term goal of the Inca project is the investigation and mapping of the entire Inca road network in the Lucumayo area.
 There are strong indications that one of the roads that we have explored leads to Machu Picchu, which is of great interest to local, regional and national authorities.